Xunlei Limited Schedules 2022 Unaudited Fourth Quarter and Fiscal Year Earnings Release on March 16, 2023

 About Xunlei

-Founded in 2003, Xunlei Limited (NASDAQ: XNET) is a leading innovator in shared cloud computing and blockchain technology.
+Founded in 2003, Xunlei Limited XNET is a leading innovator in shared cloud computing and blockchain technology.
 Xunlei provides a wide range of products and services across cloud acceleration, blockchain, shared cloud computing and digital entertainment to deliver an efficient, smart and safe internet experience.

 CONTACT: